khan498/Project3902/README.md

 # Project3902
-A custom version of Super Marioo Brothers using a 2D Platformer Game Engine
+A custom version of Super Mario Brothers, using a 2D Platformer Game Engine

 Note: 	If the game crashes, make sure you have the resources listed below installed.
 	If you are having issues with your anti-virus, you can temporarily turn off your anti-virus.